Robert Golob: Prime minister (2022–2026)

-In January 2022, Golob took over the small extra-parliamentary Green Actions Party and renamed it to Freedom Movement.
+In January 2022, Golob took over the small extra-parliamentary Green Actions Party and renamed it the Freedom Movement.
 On 24 April 2022, in the 2022 Slovenian parliamentary election, the Freedom Movement won 41 seats in the 90-seat National Assembly.

 Golob formed the government by joining forces with Social Democrats, another centre-left party, and The Left, giving him a majority in the legislature.
 On 25 May 2022, Golob was appointed Prime Minister of Slovenia by the National Assembly.

+The government led by Golob approved a new Family Code in October 2022 in accordance with the ruling of the Slovenian Constitutional Court outlawing prohibitions of same-sex marriage.
+This made same-sex marriage legal in Slovenia.

+Domestic Policy

+Ministries

+Upon taking office, Golob also announced an expansion of the number of ministries.
+The amended Government Act had already been adopted on 22 June 2022, but the Slovenian Democratic Party collected enough signatures to call for a referendum.
+This took place on 27 November 2022, and voters supported the amendment with 56.69% in favor.
+The Golob government implemented the change a year after.
+The competencies of some existing ministries were changed, and three new ones were established: the Ministry of a Solidarity Future, the Ministry of Higher Education, Science and Innovation, and the Ministry of Environment, Climate and Energy.
+With this, the government had 19 ministries and one government office.

+Healthcare

+As one of the goals of his term, Robert Golob has set up a health reform.
+One of the major objectives was abolishing supplementary health insurance.

-Foreign Policy
+Foreign policy

 Middle East

 Golob criticized Israel's military operations in the Gaza Strip during the Gaza war.
 In May 2024, he announced that his government would recognize the Palestinian state.
 In July 2025, Itamar Ben-Gvir and Bezalel Smotrich were also sanctioned under his government.

+NATO

+NATO Secretary General Mark Rutte sent a letter to Prime Minister Golob at the end of May 2026.
+In it, he accused Slovenia of undermining the alliance and manipulating data on defense spending when the allies had agreed to raise it to at least two percent of GDP.
+At the time, Slovenia was also trying to achieve this goal with investments that were not included in defense spending.
+Without these investments, Slovenia would have allocated only about 1.6 percent of GDP to defense, which is about 300 million euros less than NATO's requirements.
+The Prime Minister's Office responded that they were advocating a "broader understanding of security" and that two percent of GDP was the highest amount up to that point.

 Personal life

 Golob was married to Jana Nemec Golob for over thirty years.
 They have three children together.
 Since autumn 2022, he has been living with Tina Gaber, a former model, in Ljubljana.
+In September 2025, Golob and Gaber got married in Strunjan.